 Car hood ornaments, once an essential design element on every car that rolled off the line, are not long for this world.
 Your best chance of seeing a car hood ornament today is heading to your local car show and perusing vintage models.

-Did you ever own a car with a beautiful hood ornament?
-Do you miss the days when they were little pieces of art adorning the front of every car?
-Tell us which car hood ornaments you wish still stood proudly atop the hoods of modern cars.
+Do you miss the days when there were little pieces of art adorning the front of every car?
+Tell us your favorite car hood ornament in the comments.